Coaxial power connector: EIAJ power connector

 EIAJ-04 and 05 have an internal male pin in the plug.
 The 01 through 03 sizes do not and are similar to the generic plugs in structure.
 These five EIAJ plugs are 9.5 mm in length and have a current rating of 2A.

 There are two other, less common, connectors defined by EIAJ; RC-5321 and RC-5322.
 The latter is designed for both 12 V and 24 V automotive applications.

 DIN 45323

-The German national standards organization DIN (Deutsches Institut für Normung—German Institute for Standardization) issued DIN 45323, which defines two DC power plug and jack (respectively) sizes.
+The German national standards organization DIN (Deutsches Institut für Normung—German Institute for Standardization) issued DIN 45323 in 1982 and since withdrawn, which defines two DC power plug and jack (respectively) sizes.
 At least one of these sizes has a maximum rating of 34 V and 3 A. The information here is inferred from catalog references, as the German standard has not been translated into English yet.